-CAPS offers brief one-on-one counseling and counseling groups for students dealing with problems like anxiety and depression, eating and body image, alcohol and drug concerns, family, friend, roommate, and relationship problems, academic problems and life decisions, and crises and trauma.
+CAPS offers brief one-on-one counseling, couple's counseling, and group counseling for students dealing with problems like anxiety and depression, eating and body image, alcohol and drug concerns, family, friend, roommate, and relationship problems, academic problems and life decisions, and crises and trauma.

 We’ve found that short-term therapy is quite effective with college students, especially when problems are dealt with at an early stage.
 It’s not unusual for significant change to occur in just a few sessions, even for problems that seem insurmountable at first.

 Some difficult or long-standing problems may not be completely resolved in short-term treatment, but brief, solution-focused therapy could help facilitate subsequent personal efforts to change.
 In cases where long-term therapy seems best, CAPS staff will assist the student with a referral to an off-campus resource.

 Everyone has ups and downs in life.
 Bad days, funks, the blues...they happen.
 But, sometimes, they can linger, affect the way you think, act, and feel over a long period of time, or even get in the way of just living your life.
 Not sure if this is "just a rough patch" or something more?
 Take one of these mental health screenings or speak with one of our counselors in triage.

 How to get connected with a counselor, psychiatrist, or CAPS group